home-assistant/home-assistant.io/source/_components/sensor.command_line.markdown

 {% configuration %}
 command:
-  description: The action to take to get the value..
+  description: The action to take to get the value.
   required: true
   type: string
 name: